johnnycyberseed/ibm-zk/pages/z___Storage Protection.md

 - a means of ensuring that a program is authorized to use a piece of real memory.
 -
-- before a program can access a piece of
+- before a program can access a piece of real memory
 -
 -